Angelina Jolie Takes Kids Shopping In London Amidst Divorce

 Jolie has also discussed the divorce from Pitt with ABC’s Good Morning America.
 In an interview with George Stephanopoulos, she said she still thinks Pitt is a good father and said they will always be a family.
 When she and Pitt split, she initially sought sole custody of the children.

-The Oscar winning actress and humanitarian filed for divorce on September 19, 2016.
+The Oscar-winning actress and humanitarian filed for divorce on September 19, 2016.
 Since then, Jolie alleged that Pitt was “terrified that the public will learn the truth” about him as a father.
 Pitt then faced investigation from Family Services and for a time was only allowed supervised visitations with his children.
 Around this time Pitt was also promoting his latest film, Allied, in which he co-stars with Marion Cotillard.

 Both Jolie and Pitt have had their personal lives in the public eye for decades, with many high-profile relationships and marriages under their belt.
 Their divorce battle remains ongoing, with both lobbying for greater control of their six children.
 But for now, both Angelina Jolie and Brad Pitt remain committed to being good parents.

-[Featured image by Shizuo Kambayashi/AP Images]
+[Featured Image by Shizuo Kambayashi/AP Images]